 With the book no longer viable from a commercial standpoint the authorities were convinced this literary endeavour would be swiftly forgotten.
-They hadn’t banked on a curious would-be readers keen to get their hands on a copy after hearing positive comments about book.
+They hadn’t banked on curious would-be readers keen to get their hands on a copy after hearing positive comments about the book.
 To meet initial demand a small number of bootleg copies were clandestinely distributed.

 Mesrine’s life was cut short in 1979 when a van drove up beside his car and four armed police officers opened fire on the vehicle.
-His family maintain the shots were fired without warning but a 2004 court hearing ruled that the officers had interpreted Mesrine’s movements as potentially reaching for a weapon and had acted in accordance with the law.
+His family maintains the shots were fired without warning but a 2004 court hearing ruled that the officers had interpreted Mesrine’s movements as potentially reaching for a weapon and had acted in accordance with the law.

 After Mesrine’s death interest from the public in the all aspects of his criminal career and political leanings was at fever pitch.
 Catering to the seemingly insatiable appetite for information about the fallen gangster’s life a publisher reissued Mesrine’s memoir.

 The reprinting was met by a legal action brought upon the publisher by Mesrine’s family.
 Seeking to reclaim confiscated royalties, the estate successfully mounted a challenge that saw the entire print run seized and outstanding author’s payments repatriated.

 In 1984 Situationist publisher éditions Champ libre re-issued the book.
 Owner, editor, and publisher Gérard Lebovici was murdered shortly after the book hit the shelves.
 His killer remains at large.